 Numerous factors determine and affect the environment of strategic purchasing, which should be identified, understood and analysed during the strategy development process.

 Political.
 Overall, Georgian Government’s orientation on the social state establishes favourable environment for moving towards UHC.
-Similarly, the visionary document “Vision for Developing the Healthcare System in Georgia by 2030” elaborated by the Healthcare and Social Issues Committee of the Parliament of Georgia acknowledges importance of moving towards the UHC.
+Similarly, the Georgian Healthcare System State Concept 2014-2020 “Universal Healthcare and Quality Management for Protection of Patient Rights” acknowledges importance of moving towards the UHC.
 Georgia’s heavy reliance on private sector and favourable environment for competition have a strong influence on overall health sector and require sound regulative and governance structure and capacity to assure compliance to the legislation and wise steering of the system to assure its good performance.
 General aim for transparency and low risk of corruption builds supportive environment for the strategic purchasing.

 Economic.
 In 2017 the economic environment was more positive than indicated by forecasts, GDP growth increased to 5% from 2.8% in 2016.
 Also, Georgia’s growth outlook over the medium term is positive, the growth is envisaged to reach to 5% by 2020.
 Unemployment and poverty, despite decreasing trend, still play significant role - unemployment rate stays about 12% and share of population under absolute poverty line is 21.3%.
 Inflation is expected to be modest, around 3% by end of 2018, while the current account deficit will reduce below 9% of GDP by 2020.The fiscal deficit of the general government will be gradually reduced to 3.0% of GDP by 2020.
 Still, as an open economy, Georgia stays vulnerable to global and regional developments.
 Government is committed to consolidate public sector spending from 24.5% of GDP in 2017 to 23% in 2020.
 Part of that is expected to be achieved by streamlining of subsidies, and a more efficient social safety net.
 Though, over the years social expenditures have been prioritized and protected if budget is in deficit, meanwhile at budget surplus additional allocations have been made and there is hope for this practice to continue in the future.